What is a customer experience survey?

 Understand the key drivers at every touchpoint

 Use customer journey mapping to identify every touchpoint so that you’re clear on what you’re measuring and why.
-By locating customer experience data within your customer journeys, you’ll start to uncover the key drivers of your customer experience and identify how they affect key business metrics like revenue, customer lifetime value (CLV) or churn.
+By locating customer experience data within your customer journeys, you’ll start to uncover the key drivers of your customer experience and identify how they affect key business metrics like revenue, customer lifetime value (CLV), or churn.

 Keep distractions to a minimum

-Offer a small incentive, such as entry into a draw, can improve survey response rates and completion rates.
+Offering a small incentive, such as entry into a draw, can improve survey response rates and completion rates.

 Test thoroughly before sending it out